 Straight Design Supply Stop

-These stops are usually found where the pipe is coming right out of the floor and up to an appliance.
-Depending on the plumbing system design, this could be used in many situations
+These supply stops are usually found where the pipe is coming right out of the floor and up to an appliance.
+Depending on the plumbing system design, this could be used in many situations.

 Dual Outlet Supply Stop